Andersen (ANDG)

 Share Issuance

-- Andersen Group Inc. is undertaking an Initial Public Offering (IPO) in late 2025, planning to offer 11,000,000 Class A common shares.
+- Andersen Group Inc. completed its Initial Public Offering (IPO) in December 2025, offering 11,000,000 shares of Class A common stock.

 Outbound Investments